-Sun bears live throughout Indonesia and Malaysia, but their population is rapidly decreasing due to deforestation by unsustainable palm oil plantations and logging and poaching, often being traded as pets or having their body parts.
+Sun bears live throughout Indonesia and Malaysia, but their population is rapidly decreasing due to deforestation by unsustainable palm oil plantations and logging and poaching, often being traded as pets or being hunted for their gallbladders and paws.
 This is a huge issue not only for the bears but for their habitat as a whole as they are an umbrella species, a keystone species, and an indicator species that plays an important role in the forest by keeping insect populations in check, creating habitats for other species, increasing soil nutrients as they forage, and dispersing seeds.

 A few ways you can help combat these problems are: knowing which companies use sustainable palm oil by using the free Cheyenne Mountain Zoo’s palm oil app; looking for the Forest Stewardship Council logo when buying paper products; and not sharing videos of humans interacting with wildlife inappropriately.

 Sun Bear Day Activities